zowe/zowe-explorer-vscode/README.md

 Now install the extension to VS Code.

 1. Navigate to the Extensions menu in VS Code and click the `...` button in the top-left corner of the pane.
-2. Select Install from VSIX and select the .vsix file that was created by your `yarn workspace vscode-extension-for-zowe package` command.
+2. Select Install from VSIX and select the .vsix file that was created by the commands you issued earlier.
 3. Restart Visual Studio Code.

 You can now use the extension.